KDahir247/Fabled-Engine/README.md

 # Fabled Engine

+## Currently Broken.
+Re-Working solution with knowledge I've aquired so far from reading and testing.

 Working on strengthening my understanding in assembly.
 It seem like it vital for game engineer.
 I will bounce between Fabled Engine and assembly study and eventually learn cpu design (can't help it I really enjoy the nitty gritty).